-BC Wheelchair Sports is seeking an individual to fulfill a part-time contract position (approximately 12 - 15 hours per week) as Assistant Program Coordinator.
+BC Wheelchair Sports is seeking an individual to fulfill a fulltime termed employment position as Assistant Program Coordinator.
 Programs may include: BCWSA ‘Bridging the Gap’ (BTG) recruitment and retention program, wheelchair loan program, junior sport camp program, special events and other programs and services as required.
-The successful candidate will report to the BCWSA Program Manager & Program Coordinator
+The successful candidate will report to the BCWSA Program Manager & Sr. Program Coordinator

 Position: Assistant Program Coordinator